alchemy-fr/Phraseanet-Docs/en/Glossary.rst

         web interfaces.

     FTP
-        FTP is a file transfer protocol.
-It is used for massive documents sending over network.
+        FTP is a standard network protocol used for massive documents sending over network.

     Document
         A document is the original file added to a Phraseanet Base/Collection.

-    Sub-resolutions
+    Subviews
         These files are generated when a document is added.
-They are classified in three groups (Everybody/Sub resolutions/Documents) and are linked to the user rights.
+They are classified in three groups (Everybody/Preview/Documents) and are linked to the user rights.

     Description
         Document's fact sheet, is made of different fields.

-    Metadatas
+    Metadata
-        A metadata is literally a data on a data.
+        Literally a data on a data.
 More precisely, it's a package of structured information describing a random resource.
 Metadatas are located inside the file.
-The :term:`IPTC`, the :term:`XMP` and the:term:`EXIF` are standards metadatas used in a JPEG file for example.
-Metadatas can be used, depending on their type, in read-only mode or read-write mode.
+The :term:`IPTC`, the :term:`XMP` and the :term:`EXIF` are standards metadata used in a JPEG file for example.
+        Metadata can be used, depending on their type, in read-only mode or read-write mode.

     Indexation
-        Process that allows to link a description to a document through a metadatas extraction, or a description entry.
+        Process that allows to link a description to a document through a metadata extraction, or a description entry.

     Status
         Customizable variable of boolean type (Yes/No) allowing to characterise